Integ/MetroBackground/README.md

 MetroBackground
 ===============

-a Metro style background use css3
+a Metro style dynamic background use css3